 I don't know about you, but when I travel I like to search for original and unique souvenirs to bring home.
 Sure I will, just like anybody else, go for dozens of cheap fridge magnets and patches, to make everybody content back home.
 Even the distant aunt that I've never really liked.

-But I like to browse for real souvenirs, unique artisan products that I can only find in the country I am visiting.
+But I like to look for real souvenirs, and unique artisan products that I can only find in the country I am visiting.
 Most of the time I end up with spices, and other food products like local sauces, cheese, mustard, sweets, etc.

 My all-time favorite souvenir I brought back home from my travels is a small box of worry dolls.
-My aunt used to have these dolls by her bed side for as long as I can remember.
-When I put my step on South American soil for the first time, and I saw the worry dolls at the street stand, I just had a flashback from my childhood.
-And I immediately bought two sets (yes, I tend to worry a lot; and one set of dolls just wouldn’t do for me).
 This was over ten years ago.
-And they are still at my bed side.
-When I change country or go somewhere for an extended period of time, the dolls go with me.
+And they are still at my bedside.
+When I change country or even if I just go somewhere for a short trip, the dolls go with me.
 These dolls work harder than anybody I know.

 And just to be clear, if you are wondering, I don't make any money from the products I suggest below.
 I just like them and think you could like them too.

 What to Buy in Croatia: Croatian Gifts & Souvenirs

 When traveling, it is important for us that we bring back home the souvenirs that are really representing the places we visited.
 French beret, Italian pasta, German beer glasses, argan oil from Marocco, and a hammock from Mexico, all found their place in our household.